 Step 7-2: Find the section with the aluminum weatherstrip retainer fastened to one edge.
 The aluminum weatherstrip retainer is on the bottom edge of the bottom section.
-Place the section on sawhorses face down.
-(FIG. 7-A) Be sure to cover sawhorses with carpet or cloth so as not to scratch section.
+Place the section on saw horses face down.
+(FIG. 7-A) Be sure to cover saw horses with carpet or cloth so as not to scratch section.

 Step 7-3: Bend and break apart bottom brackets by hand along end tabs as shown.
-(FIG. 7-B) Be sure to remove connecting tab using pliers.
+(FIG. 7-B) Be sure to remove connecting tab.

 Step 7-4: Insert safety tabs on bottom bracket into slots on end stile of door.
 Slide bottom bracket up to fully engage tabs.
 (FIG. 7-C) Attach all hardware with #14 x 5/8" sheet metal screws.
 Attach the bottom brackets with two screws to the bottom corners of the section.
 Screws go into the end stiles.
 Hook the looped ends of the steel lift cable over the buttons on the bottom brackets.
-(If your door came with standard extension springs, the lift cables are the longer and smaller diameter of the two sets of cable.)
+(If your door came with standard extension springs, the lift cables are the longer and smaller diameter of the two sets of cable.
+If your door came with EZ-SetTM Extension Springs, do NOT attach lift cables at this time!
+Do NOT use the shorter safety containment cables as lift cables, as this can cause improper door function).
 (FIG. 7-D)